gladstone-institutes/bibliometrics/README.md

     Takes a top-down network file in the `pklz` format. adds a score attribute to all article, author, institution, and grant agency nodes.
 Outputs a network file in the `pklz` format.

+* **testparse.py**

+    Takes an input file of CSE styled references and tries to parse them.
+Useful for debugging an input file for the top-down CSE workflow.

 * **topdown.py**

     Takes a list of CSE references or PMIDs and creates a top-down network.
 The network is stored in the `pklz` format.